arafateasin/CampusConnect/README.md

 # CampusConnect - College Event Aggregator Platform

-CampusConnect is a comprehensive Web2 platform for aggregating college events including hackathons, tech talks, and workshops from multiple college websites.
-Built with Next.js, TypeScript, and Tailwind CSS.
+CampusConnect is a comprehensive platform for discovering and managing college events including hackathons, tech talks, and workshops from universities nationwide.
+Built with Next.js, TypeScript, and modern web technologies.

 ## 🚀 Features